 Sasaram is an ancient city in Bihar that has witnessed many powerful kingdoms.
-The city was in its golden period during the rule of Sher Shah Suri.
-The city is a hub of many historical Hindu and Islamic structures.
+It was in its golden period during the rule of Sher Shah Suri and, currently, is a hub of many historical Hindu and Islamic structures.
 Historians claim that the city was a part of the Kashi kingdom and it derived its name from ‘Sahastrarama’ which means a thousand groves.

-Babu Nishan Singh, who fought the GADAR freedom struggle of 1857 belonged to Sasaram.
-Apart from that one finds no mention of the city during the British rule.
+Babu Nishan Singh, who fought the Gadar freedom struggle of 1857 belonged to Sasaram.
+Apart from that, one finds no mention of the city during British rule.
 After India’s independence, Sasaram was made a city of Rohtas district and all the historical structures got preserved.
 Today, Sasaram stands as an ancient urbanized city that has all the facilities and advancement that a modern city needs along with old treasures from the bygone era.

 Manjhar Kund And Dhua Kund are undoubtedly two of the most amazing waterfalls in Sasaram.
 These two waterfalls have the capability of generating 50-100 MW of electricity when they are operated to their optimum potential.
 A fair is also organized on the premises of these waterfalls every Raksha Bandhan.

-By Rail.
-One must deboard the train at Sasaram railway station to reach the historic site Sasaram.
+One must deboard the train at Sasaram railway station to reach the historic city Sasaram.
 The station receives trains from all the metropolitan cities of India like Delhi, Mumbai, Kolkata, Hyderabad, Pune, Bengaluru, and Chandigarh.
 The railway station is just a kilometer away from the popular site, hence one may take an auto-rickshaw to reach this popular tomb.
 Shipra Express, Gaya Special, and Budhpurnima express are the trains on which seats can be reserved to reach Sasaram.
 You can consider traveling by the following direct trains to reach Sasaram.

-By Air.
-Gaya airport is the nearest airport to reach Sasaram.
+Gaya International Airport (GAY) is the nearest airport to reach Sasaram.
 One has to travel another, nearly, 125km from the airport in any locally available transportation such as a taxi or a bus.
 Gaya airport receives direct and connecting flights from all the major airports of India.
 You may fly with AirIndia if arriving from Delhi and IndiGo airlines from Kolkata via their direct flights to Gaya.